[Last updated July 13, 2018]

 - you’re running a database smaller than 1TB,

-I would recommend that you seriously consider migrating to Azure SQL Database, instead of upgrading to an on-premises database server running SQL Server.
-The time is right, at the end of 2016, to spend 18 months on an appropriate migration strategy to achieve this.
+I would recommend that you consider migrating to Azure SQL Database, instead of upgrading to an on-premises database server running SQL Server.
+The time is right, less than twelve months before the final day, to develop an appropriate migration strategy to achieve this.

 If you want to discuss this on Twitter, look me up at @bornsql.